iamvishal345/code-entity-blog/content/blog/lit-element/index.md

 ---
 title: Setting Up Lit Element Project!
 date: "2020-09-25T12:11:44.970Z"
-description: This is a post on how to set up Lit Element (Polymer 3) project.
+description: Lit Element is a simple library for creating fast, lightweight web components that work in any web page with any framework.
+In this article we are going to setup a Lit Element project using webpack.
 ---

 **Lit Element** is a simple library for creating fast, lightweight web components that work in any web page with any framework.